1. What is the LEVEL pseudo column in Oracle?

 (row) in the hierarchy, starting from 1 for the root node.
 It is automatically

-calculated by Oracle when you use the CONNECT BY
+calculated by Oracle when you use the CONNECT BY clause in a query.

 2. How does LEVEL